 The most frugal way to finance some needed home improvements is to pay cash.
 But if you have limited funds, you should weigh the cost of borrowing against the opportunity cost of delaying work.
 If you have to use credit, it is best to borrow in the least expensive way possible.
 And if you must use credit, exercise caution in choosing the cards you use.
 For example, a 0% APR credit card offers up to 18 months to repay the balance.
-If you can pay off the entire balance in that timeframe, it is worth the investment.
+If you can pay off the entire balance in that timeframe, it is worth the biography.

 There are many options available for financing a home improvement project.
 You can get a loan for anything from replacing cabinet hardware to building an addition.
 Ensure you estimate the total cost of the project so you don’t run out of money mid-project.
 Once you have figured out the total cost of the project, it is easier to apply for a loan.
 Once you have a solid estimate, you can apply for a home improvement loan that suits your needs and budget.

 A personal loan is the most popular way to finance home improvements.
 This type of loan allows you to borrow the money you need for whatever you need.
 It is flexible and offers quick funding, but you’ll need a decent credit score and adequate income to qualify.
 A home equity loan is tied to the equity in your property, and has less stringent requirements.
 However, be aware that your home will be at risk if you miss a payment or default on the loan.